ansys/pyansys-dev-guide/doc/source/abstractions/data-transfer.rst

           [0.75, 0.5 , 0.5 ]])

-REST Versus RPC Data and Model Abstraction
+REST versus RPC data and model abstraction
 ------------------------------------------
-Because of the nature of most Ansys products, our applications and services can either fit into the RPC interface, where the API is centered around operations and commands, or the REST model, where the API is centered around resources.
-Regardless of the the interface style, there are several items to consider.
+Because of the nature of most Ansys products, apps and services can either fit into the Remote Procedure Call (RPC) interface, where the API is centered around operations and commands, or the REST model, where the API is centered around resources.
+Regardless of the interface style, there are several items to consider.

-API Chattiness
+API chattiness
 ~~~~~~~~~~~~~~
 APIs must be efficient to avoid creating chatty input and output.
 Because many Ansys products fit well with the RPC API implementation,